dwheelerau/202301motiur/README.md

 # 202301motiur
-A docker image of the hawkweed yolo based detection model for running these on windows.
+A docker image for easier deployment of the hawkweed yolo detection model.

 # Introduction
+The docker container allows deployment of the model without having to deal with tedious software installation steps and operating system differences.
+The image is based on Ubuntu linux 20.04 with the GPU CUDA drivers pre-installed.
+The high resolution images processed by this model require GPU with a reasonably large amount of RAM (>4GB), however, the detections can be carried out in CPU mode (~12 seconds per image).

+The `detect.py` script that runs the model inference can be run using the `docker run` command or interactively by logging into the docker container itself after it is started in `-d` (detected mode).
+Instructions for both modes of interaction are shown below.

+# Building the docker image
+Note these steps will take some time depending on the speed of your internet connection.

-Clone this repo.
+First clone this repo.
 ```
 git clone https://github.com/dwheelerau/202301motiur.git
 ```